-- A campsite in Aachen is the Bad Aachen motorhome parking space, Branderhofer Weg 11, 52066 Aachen.
+- The Campsite in Aachen is the mobile home parking space in Bad Aachen, Branderhofer Weg 11, 52066 Aachen.
 But there are other campsites near Aachen.
-There you can after a day trip in a Dutch Oven on the portable grill .
+There you can after a day trip in a Dutch Oven or on the portable grill .
 You can also find Dutch oven accessories you can also find here.

 - Practical accessories for the mobile home you can also find here.

 - Why is a folding e-bike useful when camping?

 - Discover now 3 Top Aachen attractions on 1 day